- 400g beetroot

 2. While the beetroot roast, peel and finely chop the onion.
 Peel and trim the carrot and trim the celery, then finely dice them.

-3. Heat a medium pan over a medium-low heat.
+3. Warm a medium pan over a medium-low heat.
 Tip in the buckwheat and toast for 3-4 mins, stirring, till darkened and nutty smelling.
 Tip into a bowl.
 Set the pan back on the heat and pour in ½ tbsp olive oil.
 Add the onion, celery and carrot with a pinch of salt.
 Cook and stir for 5 mins till softened.

 4. Stir the buckwheat back into the pan.
 Carefully pour in 350ml boiling water (the water may bubble and hiss as it hits the hot pan).
 Pop on a lid.
 Simmer for 12-15 mins till the buckwheat is tender – it should still have a slight bite.
 Drain off any excess water and keep the buckwheat in the pan.
 Pop on a lid to keep warm and set aside.